bharath-b06/SEED-Labs/README.md

 # SEED-Labs
 [SeedLabs](https://seedsecuritylabs.org/Labs_16.04/)
- carried out as part of our coursework for Information Security and Computer Network Security
+ carried out as part of our coursework for Computer Network Security[CS335] and Information Security[CS347]